Alaska Airlines Flight 60

-The crash of Alaska Airlines Flight 60 was an accident involving a Boeing 727-81 of the American airline Alaska Airlines at Ketchikan International Airport in Ketchikan, Alaska, United States, on April 5, 1976, resulting in the death of a passenger with 32 serious and 17 minor injured survivors among the initial 50 passengers and crew on board.
+Alaska Airlines Flight 60 was an Alaska Airlines flight involving a Boeing 727-81 at Ketchikan International Airport in Ketchikan, Alaska, United States, which crashed during a failed go-around on April 5, 1976.
+One passenger was killed in the accident, with the other 49 occupants suffering injuries (32 serious and 17 minor).

 Crew

-On its final journey, Flight 60 was under the command of 55-year-old captain Richard L. Burke, who had a total of 19,813 hours of flight experience, including 2,140 hours on the Boeing 727-81 and had been in service with Alaska Airlines since 1960.
-While 42-year-old co-pilot Richard Bishop had a total of 3,193 total flight hours of experience, including 1,980 hours on the Boeing 727-81 and had been in service with Alaska Ailrines since 1966.
-43-year-old Second officer Huston Leach was employed by Alaska Airlines in the same year as co-pilot Bishop, had accumulated 3,454 total flight hours, including 2,641 hours on the Boeing 727–81.
+On its final journey, Flight 60 was under the command of 55-year-old captain Richard L. Burke, who had a total of 19,813 hours of flight experience, including 2,140 hours on the Boeing 727 and had been in service with Alaska Airlines since 1960, while 42-year-old co-pilot Richard Bishop had a total of 3,193 total flight hours of experience, including 1,980 hours on the Boeing 727 and had been in service with Alaska Airlines since 1966.
+43-year-old Second officer Huston Leach was employed by Alaska Airlines in the same year as co-pilot Bishop, had accumulated 3,454 total flight hours, including 2,641 hours on the Boeing 727.